Consumer Complaints & Resources

 - If you believe you are a victim of unfair or deceptive trade practices or would like information about Florida’s Lemon Law, please contact the Attorney General’s Office.
 The Lemon Law Hotline is 1-800-321-5366 (1-850-488-2221 for consumers outside Florida.)
 The Attorney General’s fraud hotline is 1-866-966-7226 (1-850-414-3990 for consumers outside Florida.)

 - For questions regarding repair work that was performed on your vehicle or to determine your eligibility to file a Lemon Law claim, please contact the Department of Agriculture and Consumer Services.
 The Consumer Services Division Hotline is 1-800-HELPFLA (1-800-435-7352).

 - All other complaints against license Florida dealers should be filed with the Department of Highway Safety and Motor Vehicles at the regional office responsible for the dealership.
-To file a complaint and access the address of the regional office nearest you, please click here.
+Please use form 84901 to file a complaint and access the address of the regional office nearest you.